Skillcast is the leading supplier of compliance e-learning to the UK financial services sector.

 The FCA outlines complaints handling rules in the Dispute Resolution Sourcebook (DISP).
 This guidance applies to the mortgage market.

-Our Complaints Handling in the Mortgage Market explains the procedures involved in dealing with mortgage client complaints and the best practice for complaints handling.
+Our Complaints Handling for the Mortgage Market explains the procedures involved in dealing with mortgage client complaints and the best practice for complaints handling.

 The FCA's Consumer Credit sourcebook (CONC) applies to all firms engaged in credit-related regulatory activities in the UK.
 This includes firms involved with debt counselling and credit broking.